 Hewitt wrote his first musical composition in 1828 (“The Minstrel’s Return’d From the War”), and many consider his best song to be “All Quiet Along the Potomac Tonight.”

 Robert E. Lee Remembered

-(Daniel Decatur Emmett, Stephen Foster, John Hill Hewitt and Traditional)
+(Daniel Decatur Emmett, Stephen Foster, John Hill Hewitt)

 All Quiet along the Potomac Tonight